thegeek-sys/Vault/Cybersecurity/Introduction.md

 >- Risk → a measure of the extent to which an entity is threatened by a potential circumstance or event
 >- Threat → any circumstance or event with the potential to adversely impact organizational operations
 >- Vulnerability → weakness in an information system, system security procedures, internal controls, or implementation that could be exploited or triggered by a threat source

+---
+## Other security concepts
+### Authenticity
+Authenticity is the ability to determine that statements, policies and permission issued by the persons or systems are genuine

+The primary tool to guarantee authenticity are **digital signatures**, that are cryptographic computations that allow a person or system to commit to the authenticity of their documents in a unique way that achieves non-repudiation (property that authentic statements issued by some person or system cannot be denied)

+### Accountability
+Accountability is the security goal that generates the requirement for actions of an entity to be **traced uniquely to that entity**

+This supports non-repudiation, deterrence, fault isolation, intrusion detection and prevention, and after-action recovery and legal action

+### Anonymity
+Anonymity is the property that certain records or transactions not to be attributable to any individual

+Tools:
+- aggregation → the combining of data from many individuals so that disclosed sums or averages cannot be tied to any individual
+- mixing → the intertwining of transactions, information, or communications in a way that cannot be traces back to that person
+- proxies → trusted agents that are willing to engage in actions for an individual in a way that cannot be traced back to that person
+- pseudonym → fictional identities that cha fill in for real identities in communications and transaction, but are otherwise known only to a trusted entity